 Now, you and I know that we don’t live on the inside of the Earth, but Morrow’s measurements are well-documented and include several levels of redundancy.
 Even when you account for potential deviation, they prove his hypothesis.
 How?

 The primary issue was that the Rectilineator was designed poorly.
 The support columns were too close to the center, allowing the ends to sag even though the entire structure was made of solid mahogany.
-Morrow had tried to combat any potential sagging by attaching a metal brace, but it was secured at the ends not the center, which accelerated the process.
-The deformation was small enough not to be noticed, but every additional section only compounded the initial error.
+Morrow had tried to combat any potential sagging by attaching a metal brace — but it was secured at the ends, not the center, which wound up creating sagging.
+The deformation was small enough not to be noticed, but each additional section only compounded the initial error.

-A secondary concern was that the results matched Morrow’s hypothesis.
-As a result of that experimenter bias, he saw no reason to go back and re-check his experimental design.
-But some point Morrow seems to have realized his experiment had flaws, and tried to convince the Koreshans to finance refinements to the Rectilineator and run another experiment.
+A secondary concern was that the results matched Morrow’s hypothesis and as a result of that bias, he saw no reason to go back and re-check his experimental design.
+At some point, though, Morrow seems to have realized his experiment had flaws and tried to convince the Koreshans to finance refinements to the Rectilineator and run another experiment.
 Teed, though, was satisfied with the existing results, primarily because he had nothing to gain and everything to lose from a re-run.
 Morrow, realizing his patron cared more for religion than science, quit the group.
 He still believed the Earth was hollow, but he no longer believed in Cyrus Reed Teed.